-- 3.B.4 For Emission Point AA-001, the permittee must operate the emergency stationary engine according to the requirements cited below.
-In order for the engine to be considered an emergency stationary engine, any operation other than emergency operation, maintenance and testing, and operation in non-emergency situations for 50 hours per year, as described below, is prohibited.
-If the engine is not operated according to these requirements, the engine will not be considered emergency engines under 40 CFR Part 63, subpart ZZZZ and must meet all requirements for non-emergency engines. - (a) There is no time limit on the use of the emergency stationary engine in emergency situations. - (b) The engine may be operated for maintenance checks and readiness testing, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
-The permittee may petition the MDEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating that federal, state, or local standards require maintenance and testing of each engine beyond 100 hours per calendar year. - (c) The engine may be operated for up to 50 hours per calendar year in nonemergency situations.
+- 3.B.15 For Emission Points AI-002 (RICE Compression Ignition) and AI-003 (RICE Spark Ignition), any operation of the engine for any reason other than emergency operation, maintenance and testing, and operation in non-emergency situations for fifty (50) hours per year is prohibited.
+If an engine is not operated in accordance with Parts (a) through (c) of this condition, the engine will not be considered an emergency engine under the referenced regulation and shall meet all requirements for a corresponding non-emergency engine. - (a) There is no time limit on the use of an engine in emergency situations. - (b) The permittee may operate an engine for the purpose of maintenance checks and readiness testing, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, or the insurance company accompanied with the engine.
+Maintenance checks and readiness testing of an engine is limited to a maximum of one hundred (100) hours per calendar year.
+The permittee may petition the MDEQ for approval of additional hours to be used for maintenance checks and readiness testing.
+However, a petition is not required if the permittee maintains records indicating that Federal, State, or local standards require maintenance and testing of the engine beyond 100 hours per calendar year.

+(c) The permittee may operate an engine for up to 50 hours per calendar year in non-emergency situations.
 The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing.
+The 50 hours per calendar year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to supply power to an electric grid or otherwise supply power as part of a financial arrangement with another entity.

-(Ref.: 40 CFR 63.6640(f) and 63.6675, Subpart ZZZZ)
+(Ref.: 40 CFR 63.6640(f)(1), (2), and (4); Subpart ZZZZ)